carolinabernal/US-news/README.md

 Using Geopandas we merged each of the csv files mentioned above with the shapefile of U.S. states.
 We then plot the merged dataset to show how the number of tweets about each of the topics vary across U.S. states.

 We also added a second layer to our maps showing the cities of the states where the Republican party won in the past presidential election.
+To do this we used the csv file "Locations.csv", which contains the latituted and longitude of the State Capitals in the United States.
+We obtained the information from [arcgis](http://www.arcgis.com/home/item.html?id=90977e1946e74416b6f7e304efed7bc7) and then we added a column with the results of the 2016 presidential elections.

 ##Using Django